-- 1. To enable the veterinary students to acquire knowledge, practical skills, and experience needed for a qualified veterinarian. - 2.
-To enforce evidence base veterinary medicine and problem oriented problem solving methods. - 3.
-To graduate veterinarians capable of providing superior animal health care, including disease investigation and prevention, at the individual and herd or flock level. - 4.
-To meet the growing national needs for qualified veterinarians in the public and private sectors. - 5.
-To demonstrate the achievement of the PLOs by the graduation time and enable graduates pursue higher academic degrees in veterinary medical sciences or other related sciences.
+- 1. To enable students to acquire the necessary knowledge, practical skills, and experience to become qualified veterinarians. - 2.
+To advocate the application of evidence-based veterinary medicine and problem-oriented solving methods. - 3.
+To graduate veterinarians capable of providing superior animal health care, including disease investigation and prevention, at the individual and herd or flock levels. - 4.
+To meet the growing national need for qualified veterinarians in the public and private sectors. - 5.
+To enable graduates pursue higher academic degrees in veterinary medical sciences or other related sciences. - 6.
+To equip graduates with the skills needed to control and prevent zoonotic diseases and safeguard the public from food-borne diseases.

-- 1. Implement appropriate health care regimen for individual animals of different species. - 2.
-Monitor the health and production of animals at the herd or flock level. - 3.
+- 1. Implement appropriate health care regimens for individual animals of different species. - 2.
+Perform health monitoring and management to achieve optimal animal production at the herd or flock levels. - 3.
 Apply high standards of public health and food safety. - 4.
-Recognize veterinary diseases and the optimal treatment and prevention methods. - 5.
-Conduct disease epidemiological investigation and veterinary research using appropriate research methods, ethics procedures, and statistical analysis. - 6.
+Recognize infectious and non-infectious diseases, and their optimal treatment and prevention methods. - 5.
+Conduct epidemiological investigations and veterinary research using appropriate methods, ethical guidelines, and statistical analysis. - 6.
 Communicate technical information effectively with clients, fellow professionals and intended audience. - 7.
-Synthesize information from different resources and use information technology to find upto-date information and manage data.
+Evaluate information from different sources and use information technology to find up-to-date information and manage data.